 - Harvard University, John A. Paulson School of Engineering and Applied Sciences

-For the purpose of publications, biographies, name tags, etc. the preferred protocol is to use the full name, Harvard John A. Paulson School of Engineering and Applied Sciences
+For the purpose of publications, biographies, name tags, etc. the preferred protocol is to use the full name of the school, Harvard John A. Paulson School of Engineering and Applied Sciences.

 We acknowledge that faculty, students, and researchers are also members of the Faculty of Arts and Sciences and of Harvard University.